cgiuffr/slackrelay/README.md

 1. `git clone git@github.com:cgiuffr/slackrelay.git`
 2. Add a bot user to your Slack team (at https://slack.com/apps/A0F7YS25R-bots) and note down its `$bot_user_token`
-3. Add the bot user by inviting it to the channel you want to relay messages from
+3. Invite the bot user to the channel you want to relay messages from
-4. Run `python slackrelay.py $bot_user_token` on your server to start listening for messages on the channel through the bot
+4. Run `python slackrelay.py $bot_user_token` on a server to listen for messages from the channel through the bot
 5. Add an incoming web hook to your channel (at https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) and share the incoming web hook URL with the other team so they can relay messages to your channel
 6. Type `@slackrelay help` to interact with the bot and add rules to relay messages
 7. When mirroring a channel across teams, repeat the (symmetric) procedure for the other team